 I graduated medical school at the University of Glasgow in June 2012, and then spent twelve months beginning to learn how to be a doctor.
 My entire personal development plan for FY1 was to 1) not die and 2) not kill people.

 All junior doctors in the NHS are trained for their first two years in the Foundation Programme, which comes with a learning curve so steep it requires safety ropes and a buddy system.
 (I kind of loved my FY1 year — I blame that on having been delirious from exhaustion and panic for almost all of it.)
 Improbably, I’ve now emerged on the other side of the Foundation Programme.
 I learned a lot and I had fun, and my nerves remain mostly intact and I’m still smiling, so, you see, it is possible.

 The largest part of my non-medical identity relates to the work I do with the Scottish Episcopal Church.
 I came to the SEC by way of Roman Catholicism and a little bit the Church of England.
-I am a member of St Mary’s Cathedral in Glasgow since I moved to Scotland in 2007.
-I popped in for one service… I am now there more often than the church mice, I am a member of the serving team (which fulfills any occasional urge I might have to run away and join the circus) and have a repertoire of tricks that one can do with a thurible.
-I tell interview panels that the accomplishment of which I am most proud outside of medicine of which I am actually most proud is my ability to thurible while walking backwards.
-I am a member of the General Synod of the Church since 2013.
+I am a member of St Mary’s Cathedral.
+St Mary’s is an open, inclusive, and welcoming congregation in the West End of Glasgow.
+I am a member of the serving team (which more than fulfills any occasional urge I might have to run away and join the circus) and have developed a repertoire of tricks that one can do with a thurible (the accomplishment outside of medicine of which I am actually most proud is my ability to thurible while walking backwards).
+I have been a member of the General Synod of the Church since 2013.
 I am a convenor of Changing Attitude Scotland, the advocacy group for LGBT rights within the Scottish Episcopal Church.
-For the last six years I have been involved in the campaigning for and passage of equal marriage legislation in Scotland, and I consider myself an advocate and activist in the painful and frustrating fight for social justice within the Church.
+For the last six years I have been involved in the campaigning for and passage of equal marriage legislation in Scotland, and I consider myself an advocate and activist in the painful and frustrating fight for all kinds of social justice within the Church.

 The Legal Fine Print